InnoSWP/05-DocPdf-Converter/README.md

 # 05-DocPdf-Converter

-To set up project set your virtual env use commands in this order (Bash):
+To set up project set your virtual env use commands in this order (Bash)

 1. source venv/Scripts/activate
 2. python manage.py migrate